pippinbarr/cart253/guides/debugging-guide.md

 ### Debugging is learning

 Bugs are great *teachers*.
 In exploring and fixing them we learn how programs work and build up our database of common issues and mistakes to avoid.

+## The editor

+The code editor is a really useful starting point for debugging.
+Specifically, it will often show you:

+- Mismatching parentheses and curlies (by marking one in red)
+- Messed up indentation that starts exactly where you have a problem (usually curly brackets again)
+- Basic syntax errors (like mispelling `function`)

+Make absolutely sure that you editor is automatically formatting your code.

 ## The console